ramisleeman/alexa-auto/aac-sdk1.6/skill-routing-invoke/README.md

 This demo requires the implementation of 2 pieces:

-- Alexa Auto SDK must modified to invoke Google Maps from the Tablet.
+- Alexa Auto SDK must be modified to invoke Google Maps from the Tablet.
 Added logic also supports canceling navigation as well.
 -  A Sample Skill that once triggered will invoke Yelp API and responds back with the closest and highest rating ice-cream shop in the proximity of the Android Tablet.
 A simple cost function is implemented to return a specific ice-cream shop.